ironoa/polkadot-k8s-payouts/README.md

 # Polkadot-K8s-Payouts

 A tool to deploy an utily that automatically claims your Kusama/Polkadot validator rewards in a Kubernetes cluster.
+This tool leverages on the official [polkadot-payout](https://github.com/w3f/polkadot-payouts) application from Web3 Foundation.

 ## My on-chain Identity